juntaochen1/juntaochen1.github.io/_pages/about.md

 Latest News
 ------
+- March 2023: Received a Fordham-IBM research fellowship.
+This grant will support the collaborative project with IBM researcher on dynamic adversarial AI.
+- Feb.
+2023: Courtney and Bill has a paper on the security of batch learning in dynamic systems accepted at CISS 2023.
+Gabrielle will present her work on the energy system equitable resilience at the conference too.
 - Jan.
 2023: Our paper "[QoS Based Contract Design for Profit Maximization in IoT-Enabled Data Markets](https://arxiv.org/pdf/2301.04691.pdf)" will appear in IEEE Internet of Things Journal.
 - Dec.
 2022: Jason presented the paper "[Differentially Private ADMM-Based Distributed Discrete Optimal Transport for Resource Allocation](https://arxiv.org/pdf/2211.17070.pdf)" at GLOBECOM.
 - May 2022: Navpreet presented her work on Collaborative Learning for Optimal Transport at INFOCOM.
 - March 2022: Received a Faculty Research Grant from the Fordham Office of Research.
 The grant will support the research on promoting Energy Justice using AI.
 - Jan.
 2022: Navpreet and Jason have a paper, "[VaxEquity: A Data-Driven Risk Assessment and Optimization Framework for Equitable Vaccine Distribution](https://arxiv.org/pdf/2201.07321.pdf)", accepted at CISS 2022.
 - Jan.
 2022: **[New Grant]** Proposal is funded by NSF!
 This [NSF grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2138956&HistoricalAwards=false) will support the research on enhancing cyber-physical energy systems security and resilience under strategic IoT-based cyberattacks.
 [Link](https://news.fordham.edu/colleges-and-schools/graduate-school-of-arts-and-sciences/professor-awarded-national-science-foundation-grant-to-study-electric-power-systems-and-cyberattacks/)
 - Dec.
-2021: Received Fordham-NYU research fellowship from the Fordham Office of Research.
+2021: Received a Fordham-NYU research fellowship from the Fordham Office of Research.
 This award will support the development of thrustworthy multi-agent autonomous systems.
 - July 2021: Our paper "[A Dynamic Game Approach to Designing Secure Interdependent IoT-Enabled Infrastructure Network](https://arxiv.org/pdf/2108.13159.pdf)" will be published in IEEE Transactions on Network Science and Engineering (TNSE).
 - June 2021: Jason has a paper "[Resilient and Distributed Discrete Optimal Transport with Deceptive Adversary: A Game-Theoretic Approach](https://arxiv.org/pdf/2106.07455.pdf)" accepted to be published in IEEE Control Systems Letters.
 - June 2021: Our paper "[Dynamic Contract Design for Systemic Cyber Risk Management of Interdependent Enterprise Networks](https://arxiv.org/pdf/1908.04431.pdf)" has been published in Springer Dynamic Games and Applications (DGAA).